 In our example, a guard is notified automatically at the beginning of the shift and is asked to verify if they are ready to start.

 The Workflow runs automatically and does not need any interaction with the Operators.
 If the guard is ready and the reply received is positive, the Workflow will close automatically.
 In any other case, a relevant alarm is triggered and sent to the talos User Interface.

-In the above image, we see that the “start of shift" workflow is triggered by the the guard-schedule-active alarm that we had previously configured to be sent automatically (orange area).
+The above image shows that the “start of shift" workflow is triggered by the guard-schedule-active alarm that we had previously configured to be sent automatically (orange area).